ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

  kernel's communication ports on localhost

 6. Open the Jupyter start page `http://<hostname>:8888` in a browser, where <hostname> is the external hostname or IP of the docker host and the dashDB system running on it.
-This can be done as any user from any system
+This can be done as any user from any system.

  If the message from `docker run` above indicates that the Jupyter server is started and listening on port 8888, but you cannot connect, then this may be caused by a firewall setup on your docker host.
 Since